Stella Maxwell Flaunts Flat Tummy With Girlfriend Kristen Stewart During LA Stroll

 Stewart, opting to show a lot less skin, sported a white t-shirt revealing nothing more than a sliver of her toned stomach.
 Kristen paired her white tee with a pair of long denim pants.
 Also protecting her eyes from the harsh UV rays, Kristen sported a pair of sunglasses.
 The Twilight star kept her short blonde locks hidden under a grey beanie.

-Despite the smitten looking couple, a previous report by Daily Mailsuggests Stella and Kristen may have had a little trouble in paradise recently.
-Many Kristen and Twilight fans couldn’t help but wonder if the trouble had anything to do with the fact that Stewart and her ex-boyfriend Robert Pattinson reportedly “gotten together a few times over the past several weeks” during April.
+Despite the smitten looking couple, a previous report by Daily Mail suggests Stella and Kristen may have had a little trouble in paradise recently.
+Many Kristen and Twilight fans couldn’t help but wonder if the trouble had anything to do with the fact that Stewart and her ex-boyfriend Robert Pattinson reportedly got “together a few times over the past several weeks” during April.
 Kristen and Robert were also spotted hanging out last month.

 As those who have followed Kristen’s love life know, she started dating Robert after the two met during the production of Twilight in 2008.
-The two had an on-and-off relationship for years before finally calling it quits after Stewart was busted for cheating on Robert with the Snow White director Rupert Sanders.
+The two had an on-and-off relationship for years before finally calling it quits after Stewart was busted for cheating on Robert with Snow White director Rupert Sanders.

 Since her relationship with Robert ended, Kristen moved on to St. Vincent followed by current girlfriend, Stella.
 Twilight fans have longed for Stewart and Pattinson to reconcile and get back together.
 Robert, however, was in a serious relationship with FKA Twigs until he called off the engagement in October of last year.